Best dehumidifiers for tackling damp and drying laundry – tried and tested

 The EcoAir DD1 Simple MK3 Dehumidifier can extract up to 7.5 litres of moisture per day in cold temperatures as low as 1ºc, so it's a very useful option for conservatories, basements or garages that don't have dedicated heating, as well as unheated rooms in the home during winter months.

-As it's name would suggest, the Simple MK3 is also very simple to set-up and operate with easy-to-use manual controls.
-For its price, we just found it lacked the design quality of models like the De'Longhi Tascuigo AriaDry Multi Dehumidifier and couldn't compete with the better energy-efficiency and extra functionality of the MeacoDry Arete One Dehumidifer – the Arete One's automatic humidity mode is particularly useful for controlling humidity without any user input and saves on energy use and running costs.
+As its name would suggest, the Simple MK3 is also very simple to set up and operate with easy-to-use manual controls.
+For its price, we just found it lacked the design quality of models like the De'Longhi Tascuigo AriaDry Multi Dehumidifier and couldn't compete with the better energy efficiency and extra functionality of the MeacoDry Arete Two Dehumidifier – the Arete Two's Smart Humidity mode is particularly useful for controlling humidity without any user input and saves on energy use and running costs.

 In fact, along with the higher price ticket, running costs are one of the biggest cons with this product.
-The 7.5L DD1 Simple MK3 uses 300-580W of electricity compared to the 10L MeacoDry Arete One's 129-199W range, which means the EcoAir model costs between 9p and 17p per hour to run at current energy prices, compared to the Meaco Arete's average of 5p per hour.
+The 7.5L DD1 Simple MK3 uses 300-580W of electricity compared to the 10L MeacoDry Arete Two's 136W, which means the EcoAir model costs between 9p and 17p per hour to run at current energy prices, compared to the Meaco Arete's average of 3p per hour.
 However, if you're looking for a dehumidifier for use in a cold climate, the EcoAir DD1 Simple MK3 Dehumidifier's 1ºc operating temperature is hard to beat.
+Alternatively, if you want a desiccant option with a more affordable initial upfront cost, it might also be worth checking out the VonHaus Desiccant Dehumidifier as it shares many similar functionalities.

-Learn more in our full EcoAir DD1 Simple MK3 Dehumidifier review.
+Read our full EcoAir DD1 Simple MK3 Dehumidifier review for more detail.

 High capacity dehumidifier